Master of Healthcare Administration (M.H.A.) (Online)

 By 2031, total job opportunities for health care administrators are projected to reach 616,9003

-With the online M.H.A., you’ll graduate ready to effectively coordinate health services, handle ongoing developments in the field, respond to external events, and ascend to upper-level leadership positions.
+With our online Master's in Healthcare Administration, you’ll graduate ready to effectively coordinate health services, handle ongoing developments in the field, respond to external events, and ascend to upper-level leadership positions.
 Earning your M.H.A. online will prepare you to oversee the administrative aspects of a health care organization and to liaise with insurance companies, stakeholders, and the community.
 You’ll also assist in the transition to paperless records, respond agilely to changing laws and regulations, advocate for patients, and recruit employees.
 In other words, you’ll graduate ready to work as a versatile health care services manager.

 As a health care administrator, you could earn more than $101,340 on average and take advantage of 616,900 job opportunities by 2031.3 You’ll be qualified for specific roles such as: